truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 There are two ways to install the HA dual controller system to ensure controller 1 comes online as the primary controller:

-* Install both controller simultaneously beginning with controller 1, then immediately starting the install on controller 2.
+* Install both controllers simultaneously beginning with controller 1, then immediately starting the install on controller 2.
 * Installing each controller individually to specific points in the installation process.

 Simultaneous installation must start with controller 1, so it comes online first.